saikamal33/Mark-15-istio/README.md

 ## Istio

-it help us to control and secure how micro services talk to each other without chnaging the services themselves.
+it help us to control and secure how micro services talk to each other without changing the services themselves.

 it controlles - traffic management, security, observability, resiliency, Policy Enforcement.